 - Choose the Right Inground Pool Removal Method

-In Minnesota, residential builders and remodelers must be licensed by the Minnesota Department of Commerce.
+In Minnesota, residential builders and remodelers must be licensed by the Minnesota Department of Labor and Industry.

 All contractors must have a certificate or license to offer services in Mississippi, with the exception of very small construction and remodeling projects.